 The fossil is an adult placoderm, an extinct group of armoured fish, and it contains a 5cm-long embryo.

-It is dated to the Upper Devonian period 350 million years ago and was found in the Gogo formation of western Australia.
+It is dated to the Devonian period 350 million years ago and was found in the Gogo formation of western Australia.

 The fish species is Incisoscutum ritchiei and this specimen is one of the earliest examples of a pregnant vertebrate and shows that internal fertilisation, or sex, started far sooner than previously thought.